 Don’t let this happen to you.
 No one wants a butter chicken ass.
 Even if you are travelling the world and on an adventure, make outdoor fitness and your health a priority.

 Believe me, I know from personal experience how exceptionally hard it is to eat healthy and stay fit while in a foreign country.
 It’s so much easier when you are at home in your comfort zone to go for a run in your neighbourhood, go to your local Cross-Fit gym or attend your favourite yoga studio down the street.
 I’m not personally one of those people who ever sets foot inside a gym.
 To me, the best way to workout is to get outdoors.
 Outdoor fitness is way more fun than working out in a sweaty, smelly gym under fluorescent fake lighting.
 My body feels better while absorbing some Vitamin D with my daily outdoor fitness workout too.
 The great thing about travelling is sometimes you find great workouts that you could never experience at home.
 On the other hand though some cities make it seem damn near impossible to get that outdoor fitness that you crave.
+Some lucky sods actually lose weight whilst they travel but this is not the norm!

 Not only is it harder to workout being on the road (Or on a plane or on a train or on a rickshaw but it makes it so damn hard to eat healthy, apart from the whole exercise part!
 As much fun as travel may be, sometimes when we find ourselves travelling for extended periods of time it gets really complicated to keep up that healthy eating lifestyle that we follow down to the letter every day back at home.
 I normally stay away from carbs, white flour and sugar.